 Never ever leave an interview without a follow-up arrangement.
 NEVER!

-‘no we’ll get back to you if you’re successful’
+If they say ‘no we’ll get back to you if you’re successful’ smile nicely.

 Shake hands, shoulders straight and walk away like a superstar.
 Chances are high you won’t hear back.
 Move on immediately, use the interview as a rehearsal.